NetApp/harvest/docs/ontap-metrics.md

 ### node_volume_nfs_other_latency

-Average time for the WAFL filesystem to process other NFS operations to the volume; not including NFS protocol request processing or network communication time which will also be included in client observed NFS request latency (Note: This is applicable only for ONTAP 9.9 and below.
+Average time for the WAFL filesystem to process other NFS operations to the volume; not including NFS protocol request processing or network communication time which will also be included in client observed NFS request latency in microseconds (Note: This is applicable only for ONTAP 9.9 and below.
 Harvest uses KeyPerf collector for ONTAP 9.10 onwards.). node_volume_nfs_other_latency is [volume_nfs_other_latency](#volume_nfs_other_latency) aggregated by `node`.

 | API    | Endpoint | Metric | Template |
 |--------|----------|--------|---------|